sueszli/blog/is a phd right for me?.md

 ask yourself, "is pursuing a ph.d. the right choice for me?"

-the following questions from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection before we start digging into the numbers.
+the following tips thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection before we start digging into the numbers.

 1. **recognise that there are multiple definitions of success and multiple ways to succeed.**

    - set clear goals. define what success means to you by creating your own "utility function" and "success metrics":

      - traditional measures: like total compensation (in the industry) or recognition in the academic community.
      - personal benchmarks: fulfillment, personal and professional growth, freedom, and authority over others.

    - avoid thinking in extremes. consider unconventional paths like writing industry experience papers or using a ph.d. to test business ideas before fully committing.

 2. **understand that choices come with opportunity costs.**